GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 2. Click the 'Stop' icon. 🟥

-3. Select **Yes** to clean up deployed resources.
+3. If prompted, select **Yes** to clean up deployed resources.

 You can start, stop, and debug apps from the Debug view.

+### Cleanup
 If you've deployed your app to a GKE cluster in your Google Cloud Platform project, you'll want to delete the cluster to avoid incurring charges.

 1. Navigate to the <walkthrough-editor-spotlight spotlightId="activity-bar-cloud-k8s">Cloud Code - Kubernetes view</walkthrough-editor-spotlight> in the Activity bar.

-2. Under the <walkthrough-editor-spotlight spotlightId="cloud-code-gke-explorer">Google Kubernetes Engine Explorer tab</walkthrough-editor-spotlight>, right-click on your cluster and select **Delete Cluster**.
+2. Under the <walkthrough-editor-spotlight spotlightId="cloud-code-gke-explorer">Clusters Explorer tab</walkthrough-editor-spotlight>, right-click on your cluster and select **Delete Cluster**.